On the monotonicity of the eigenvector method: Introduction

 The paper has the following structure.
-Section~\ref{Sec2} outlines the topic of pairwise comparison matrices and defines the axiom of monotonicity.
-The eigenvector method is analysed in the view of this property in Section~\ref{Sec3}.
+Section~\ref{Sec2} outlines the topic of pairwise comparison matrices and introduces the two axioms of monotonicity.
+The eigenvector method and some other procedures are analysed in the view of these properties in Section~\ref{Sec3}.
 Finally, Section~\ref{Sec4} concludes.